nezihswift/Geoweather/README.md

+# IMPORTANT: Due to API call changes on OpenWeatherAPI, API call can't fetch data, therefore application does not run properly.

 # Geoweather
   Geoweather is a weather forecast application for HUAWEI devices.
 Unlike other forecast apps Geoweather uses geographic coordination as an input to forecast weather.
 Geoweather uses [OpenWeatherMap API](https://openweathermap.org/api) to weather forecast data.